Perdue recalls chicken sausage

 - There are no reports of health issues, the USDA says

-(CNN)Chicken sausage products that might contain bits of plastic are being recalled by Perdue, the US Department of Agriculture's Food Safety and Inspection Service said Saturday.
+(CNN)Chicken sausage products that might contain bits of plastic are being recalled by Perdue Foods, the US Department of Agriculture's Food Safety and Inspection Service said Saturday.

 Three consumers have complained of finding blue plastic in sausage links, the USDA said.
-The items were sold in Connecticut and Maryland.
+The items were sold at BJ's Wholesale Club stores in the northeast..

 The recalled product is Perdue Harvestland Organic Italian Chicken Sausage.
 The package code is 64405 and the sell-by or freeze-by date is June 25.